QSI Titan smoke

 By default, this output is in a lighting group controlled by DCC function 12.

 You want to be sure you set the desired voltage if the smoke unit cannot take full track voltage.
-J1 pin 6 is NOT +18 volts, but rectified track voltage.
+Titan J1 pin 6 is NOT +18 volts, but rectified track voltage.
 You can set the desired "brightness" to limit voltage.

 "Direct Drive" Smoke:

 The remainder of this page is devoted to "Direct Drive" smoke.
-I call it this because the decoder is driving the smoke and fan directly, like MTH has always done, and Zimo and other European decoders have support for.
+I call it this because the decoder is driving the smoke and fan directly, like MTH has always done, and Zimo and some other European decoders have support for.

-• a current model USAT smoke unit
+• a current model USAT smoke unit (metal body and 4 wires from the unit)

-• an MTH unit
+• an MTH unit (again 4 wires from the unit)

 • a modified Aristo unit of the latest version.
-(Be sure to read the section on "selecting a smoke unit")
+(Be sure to read the section on "selecting a smoke unit") These were sold by Train-Li once upon a time, and you can modify a stock Aristo unit.
+The Aristo unit needs to be modified, see this page: Modifying Aristo Smoke Units

 You drive the heater and fan independently and directly from the decoder.

 At this time, there are no "dedicated" smoke unit CV's or feature codes.
-(This is a possible future firmware update, no hardware change needed)

 How it works, overview: (steam locos)